New constructions of free products and geodetic Cayley graphs: Introduction

 Federici \cite{wrap108882} conjectured that the only finite geodetic Cayley graphs are complete graphs and, in the special case of cyclic groups of odd order, an odd cycle.
 This conjecture has been confirmed in some special infinite families, and checked by computer for all groups up to order $1024$ in \cite[Theorems B and C]{Elder07052025}.

 In this paper we investigate systematic methods for constructing new geodetic Cayley graphs from existing ones.
 At the graph-theoretic level, it is known that if $\Gamma$ is a geodetic graph then replacing every edge of $\Gamma$ by a path of fixed odd length yields another geodetic graph \cite{parthasarathy1982some}.
 Inspired by this, we introduce a construction that takes as input a group $G$ with finite generating inverse-closed set $\Sigma$ and outputs a rewriting system $\nabla_n(G,\Sigma)$ corresponding to a subdivision of the Cayley graph.
-We show that $\nabla_n(G,\Sigma)$ presents the free product $G \ast F_{n|\Sigma|}$, and that geodeticity of the generating set is preserved under this transformation.
+We show that $\nabla_n(G,\Sigma)$ presents the free product of $G$ with a free group of rank $n|\Sigma|$, which we denote by $G \ast F_{n|\Sigma|}$, and that geodeticity of the generating set is preserved under this transformation.

 Our main results are the following.
 First, we prove that the construction $\nabla_n(G,\Sigma)$ yields a confluent, inverse-closed rewriting system that presents $G \ast F_{n|\Sigma|}$ (\cref{thm:construction}).
-Second, we establish that $\Sigma$ is a geodetic generating set for $G$ if and only if the expanded generating set $\Sigma(n)$ is geodetic for the constructed free product (\cref{thm:constructiongeodeticiffgeodetic}).
+Second, we prove that $\Sigma$ is a geodetic generating set for $G$ if and only if the expanded generating set $\Sigma(n)$ is geodetic for the constructed free product (\cref{thm:constructiongeodeticiffgeodetic}).
 This provides a general framework for building new families of geodetic Cayley graphs from known ones.